ShoujiKanenobu/RaytracingIOW/README.md

 I tried for a while to figure out some other interset functions to produce different shapes, but this raytracer doesn't seem to match the architecture of others that I looked at making resources hard to find.
 In the future I want to try implementing the functions listed here: https://iquilezles.org/articles/intersectors/

+Lastly, the time it takes to render a complex scene is insane and grows exponentially.
+Optimization in the book isnt covered much as the book claims that most optimizations do not give very good benefits, but I would like to look into it anyway.

 ![Cornell Box](https://cdn.discordapp.com/attachments/640817300173357058/1071543313796169788/vMJAAAAAASUVORK5CYII.png)

 Resources: